How do you bring a traditional brand up to speed in the digital era?

 Then, when you talk about the Partners pillar, I’m referring to the external partners — vendors, agencies and technology companies — that you work with.
 But also your internal partners — the other departments that you need to work with to be truly successful, especially from a retail perspective.
 We can’t do this alone, we obviously have IT, Operations, Purchasing, Supply Chain, Customer Service, Finance, Store Staff, and HR.
 These partners all play a crucial role in what we need to transform the business (and culture) digitally.

 For the external partners, if you treat your agencies like crap, they’re not going to want to help you transform your business.
 I believe it’s a two-way street on the partner side and so we’ve adopted a core partner methodology.
 When we use the term “partner”, it’s not for every vendor that we have, but we do have core partners.
 They usually follow a certain mindset or pattern of what a partner means for Mark’s.

 “WiderFunnel has been a true partner to work with.
 In fact, they came to — and were a big part of — our Partner Summit, a yearly event that brings our core partners together to discuss future strategies.
 WiderFunnel helps to increase the velocity and accuracy of our testing using a proven framework.
-Their team are true experts, and they also help our team becomes experts in their own right.
+Their team are true experts, and they also help our team become experts in their own right.
 That is a true win/win partnership.” – Johnny Russo

 And the next pillar is Culture, and it’s obviously tied to people.
 But aspects like moving quickly, being agile, implementing scrum, let’s say — all those things are part of culture.